-University of Reading professor of hydrology Hannah Cloke explains that the extreme rainfall impacted flashy catchment areas - those that react quickly to rainfall events where small rivers rapidly became "fierce beasts".
+University of Reading professor of hydrology Hannah Cloke explains that the extreme rainfall impacted flashy catchment areas - those that react quickly to rainfall events - where small rivers rapidly became "fierce beasts".

 She adds that the flood warning system in Germany is very complicated.
-One of its main challenges comes from a fragmented system where flood management responsibilities are often delegated to people who lack the expertise to make critical decisions.
+One of its main challenges comes from a fragmented system where flood management responsibilities are often delegated to recent floods in Germany people who lack the expertise to make critical decisions.